 Canoes come in one size and fit up to three adults or two adults and two children.
 Canoes sit the highest off the water, are the most stable, and stay driest.
 They are also the best option for small children as they can sit in the bottom of the boat protected from the water.
 Each paddler has a one-sided oar.
 With two paddlers you can each row one side, or alternate back and forth between the two.
 Canoes are perfect for families, beginners, or people who want to enjoy the water without getting too wet!

 Kayaks are available for one or two people and are the option in between paddle boards and canoes.
 Kayak paddles are two-sided allowing you to go back and forth between left and right paddling.
 If you are in a double kayak, practice syncing up your paddle timing with your partner to make the boat the smoothest.
 Kayaks are closer to the water than canoes so prepare to get wet!
 If you have belongings you want to keep dry, we recommend leaving them on land.
-However, if you have items you don’t mind getting wet, there is space on the back of the kayak to store belongings such as clothing, shoes, or a cooler.
+However, if you have items you don’t mind getting wet, there is space on the back of the kayak to store belongings such as clothing, shoes, fishing equipment, or a cooler.
 Overall, kayaks are typically faster and more stable than paddleboards.
 They are perfect for beginners and experienced paddlers alike and can accommodate various activities including fishing!

 3. Stand-Up Paddleboards